|

 Clinical Scenarios

-Here are some clinical-based questions to prepare you for practical exams and viva sessions.
+Here are some clinically based questions to prepare you for practical exams and viva sessions.

 - Scenario: A 5-day-old neonate presents with severe respiratory distress, especially during feeding, which improves when the baby cries.
 Physical examination reveals bilateral nasal obstruction.